Passion selon Saint Matthieu

 Reception

 The St Matthew Passion was not heard in more or less its entirety outside Leipzig until 1829, when the twenty-year-old Felix Mendelssohn performed a version in Berlin, with the Berlin Singakademie, to great acclaim.
-Though most remained the same, Mendelssohn did edit parts of the passion to acquire the taste of the time.
+Though most remained the same, Mendelssohn did edit parts of the passion to satisfy the taste of the time.
 Due to the changes in addition with other circumstances the reception was a success.
 Mendelssohn's revival brought the music of Bach, particularly the large-scale works, to public and scholarly attention (although the St John Passion had been rehearsed by the Singakademie in 1822).

 Sterndale Bennett 1845 edition of the Passion was to be the first of many (as Adolph Bernhard Marx and Adolf Martin Schlesinger's one in 1830), the latest being by Neil Jenkins (1997) and Nicholas Fisher and John Russell (2008).
 Appreciation, performance and study of Bach's composition have persisted into the present era.